 Funeral insurance is a type of insurance policy that pays out a lump sum upon death to cover funeral costs.
-While funeral insurance sounds like a secure investment and a secure way to financially plan for your funeral, it can be an extremely risky product.
-Many policy holders end up paying more in premiums than the cost of the funeral itself, and some end up forfeiting their entire policy and losing everything.
+While funeral insurance sounds like a secure investment and a secure way to financially plan for your funeral, it can actually be a risky product.
+Policy holders can end up paying more in premiums than the cost of the funeral itself, and some end up forfeiting their entire policy and losing everything.

-Unlike prepaid funerals and funeral bonds, which are generally safe ways to plan for your funeral, individual funeral insurance policies must be thoroughly scrutinised as there is a wide range of different options available to consumers.
+Unlike prepaid funerals and funeral bonds, which are generally safer ways to plan for your funeral, individual funeral insurance policies must be scrutinised as there is a wide range of different options available to consumers.

 This guide sets out everything you need to know when considering a funeral insurance policy, including:

 - Red Flags & Fine Print